formschema/native/README.md

 - `form()`
 Get the form reference.

+- `reportValidity()`
+Returns true if the element's child controls satisfy their validation constraints.
+When false is returned, cancelable invalid events are fired for each invalid child and validation problems are reported to the user.

 - `checkValidity()`
 Checks whether the form has any constraints and whether it satisfies them.
 If the form fails its constraints, the browser fires a cancelable `invalid` event at the element, and then returns false.